gravitational/teleport/README.md

 - No need to distribute keys: Teleport uses certificate-based access with automatic certificate expiration time.
 - 2nd factor authentication (2FA) for Apps, SSH, Kubernetes.
 - Collaboratively troubleshoot issues through session sharing.
-- Single sign-on (SSO) for Apps,SSH/Kubernetes and your organization identities via Github Auth, OpenID Connect or SAML with endpoints like Okta or Active Directory.
+- Single sign-on (SSO) for Applications, SSH/Kubernetes and your organization identities via Github Auth, OpenID Connect or SAML with endpoints like Okta or Active Directory.
 - Cluster introspection: every SSH node and its status can be queried via CLI and Web UI.